LeadSimple/buildium/docs/TasksApi.md

 Retrieve a task

 Retrieves a specific task.
 This endpoint can be used for any task type - contact requests, rental owner requests, resident requests or to do's.
 Note, the response payload only contains fields common across all of the request types.
-To retrieve the full details of the task query the retrieve endpoint specific to the task type.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Tasks &gt; Tasks</span> - `View`
+To retrieve the full details of the task query the retrieve endpoint specific to the task type.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Tasks > Tasks</span> - `View`

 ### Examples